-If you use ADSL, choose a router which has an integrated ADSL modem.
+If you use ADSL, choose a router that has an integrated ADSL modem.

 For fibre broadband services using a BT Openreach telephone line (that's most fibre ISPs apart from Virgin Media), a router with a VDSL modem is needed.

-The broadband can also be set up with a separate modem and router, which is useful if you already own a router which lacks the appropriate modem.
+The broadband can also be set up with a separate modem and router, which is useful if you already own a router that lacks the appropriate modem.